zedlopez/ifm/The Recipe Book.md

 In [For Demonstration Purposes], the character is only capable of a few actions at the outset, but can be taught new ones if the player performs them first.

 Often we want characters' obedience to be more selective.
-Just as the viewpoint character may be characterized in terms of what they will and will not do, so may others: [Generation X] demonstrates a character who will do what they're told, but who will comment unfavorably when the player asks for a nonsensical or repeated action, and who may eventually get fed up and leave.
+Just as the viewpoint character may be characterised in terms of what they will and will not do, so may others: [Generation X] demonstrates a character who will do what they're told, but who will comment unfavorably when the player asks for a nonsensical or repeated action, and who may eventually get fed up and leave.

 Characters can be given moral objections to certain commands, as well: [Virtue] defines a few kinds of actions as bad, so that the character commanded will refuse to perform them.